dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 - You will do more with less in less time, which in fact is the goal of most libraries and frameworks.
 - The community is quite small yet (which can be a good thing, you can join from the begining), but it's very active.

+After test other libraries I would describe Chakra UI as if you have a clean default design like in Material UI with the simplicity of colors and responsive design provided by TailwindCSS plus the atomic design of the components of Antd and a convenient layer of accessebility all in one package.

 ## Resources

 You can go directly to the [sample project](https://github.com/dastasoft/handy-tools) which uses almost everything I will tell in this article or try [the final PWA version](https://handy-tools.dastasoft.com/).